 Once your cheeks are done, it’s your eyes to be taken care of.
 Beautiful sparkling eyes impact your wedding photographs hugely.
 Knowing beforehand what kind of eye makeup you hope to achieve can help your makeup artist use the right products.

-Whether you are looking for soft eye makeup or smokey one, then comes your eyeliner – tell your artist whether you want a liquid eyeliner or a gel liner.
+Whether you are looking for soft eye makeup or smokey one, then comes your eyeliner – tell your artist whether you want a liquid eyeliner or a gel eyeliner.
 Make sure your artist use only waterproof mascara.
 Weddings are emotional moments; you never know when you become teary.
 Waterproof mascara will ensure a perfect look even during those emotional times.
 Go for fake eyelashes if you are looking for a stronger eye look.

 Give your artist an idea about the kind of eyebrows you are looking for, natural or structured, lighter or darker, etc.